TheRealOwenJ/pypong/README.md

 # pypong
-An python-based terminal pong with multiplayer, usernames, stats, and BUGS.
-HELLA LOT OF BUGS.
+an python-based terminal pong with multiplayer, usernames, stats, and BUGS.
+HELLA LOT OF BUGS. disclaimer btw dont get too excited the online mp is local networks only